julienlim/multinode-glusterfs-with-tendrl-vagrant/README.md

 $ vagrant destroy -f
 ```

+If you don't wish to destroy the VMs but only remove tendrl, follow the [tendrl-cleanup](https://github.com/shtripat/tendrl-cleanup) provided at https://github.com/shtripat/tendrl-cleanup.

 # About the Author
 This project was created by Ju-Lien Lim as an example for how to setup a demo environment for Tendrl to monitor Glusterfs.